You are now in the main content area

 The Student Wellbeing team affirms our commitment to an approach steeped in health equity, accessibility, and inclusion, that honours our students’ voice and lived experience.
 We commit to the following:

-• We are committed to taking responsibility for making positive change, and will take direct and ongoing action to address anti-Black racism, anti-Indigenous racism, anti-LGBTQ2S+ discrimination, and other forms of racism and oppression inside and outside Toronto Metropolitan University.
+- We are committed to taking responsibility for making positive change in the lives of students and the community, and will take direct and ongoing action to address ableism, attitudinal barriers, anti-Asian racism, anti-Black racism, anti-Indigenous racism, Islamophobia, anti-Semitism, anti-2SLGBTQIA+ discrimination, and other forms of racism and oppression.

-• We are committed to supporting each other as members of Student Wellbeing as we embrace bringing about positive change through our work.
+- We are committed to learning, unlearning and supporting one another as members of Student Wellbeing as we embrace bringing about positive change in the lives of students and the community through our work.

 Fall 2021 Update